Cello String Crossings: The Bow’s Natural Tendencies

-Because the centre of gravity is closer to the frog than to the middle of the bow, in the greater part of the bow (from the center of gravity to the tip), its natural tendency is to want to fall towards the lower strings.
+Because the centre of gravity is closer to the frog than to the middle of the bow, in the greater part of the bow (from the centre of gravity to the tip), its natural tendency is to want to fall towards the lower strings.
 The weight of the bow-arm also follows this same tendency in the sense that the further out we are towards the tip, the greater the natural desire is for the arm to fall down towards the lower strings.
 But this occurs only when we get out past the centre of gravity.
 On the frog side of that balance point, the tendency is the opposite and the bow will want to tip towards the higher strings.

 The effect of “momentum” is identical.
 A downbow is going in a direction in which the gravitational forces pulling the bow down to the lower strings are always increasing and vice-versa for the upbow.
 Let’s look now at the detailed practical implications of this for both the downbow and the upbow.

 As we draw the bow out to the right past its centre of gravity, the bow starts to want to “fall” to the right of the string (i.e towards the lower strings).
 The further out our bow is past this centre of gravity (in other words the further out the bow goes towards the tip) the greater the mass (weight) of bow there is to the right of the point of contact (between bow and string) thus the more it wants to “fall”.
 For the upbow, the situation is perfectly inverted: now, as we come towards the frog from the tip, the tendency of the bow (and arm) to want to “fall” towards the lower strings is progressively reduced.
 At the centre of gravity, this tendency is zero, but as we pass that point and go towards the frog the tendency is now to want to fall toward the higher strings and this tendency increases exponentially as we go towards the frog thanks, to the leverage (fulcrum) effect.